 Our historic department shares staff and facilities with Columbia University's world-renowned research institution, the Lamont- Doherty Earth Observatory.
 The Department and the Observatory work as partners to understand how planet Earth works, in all of its physical, chemical, and biological manifestations.
 Together, we are scientifically acclaimed throughout the world for our problem- solving innovation, our unique geological and climatological archives, and the outstanding achievements of our graduates.

-The department's close affiliations with the Lamont-Doherty Earth Observatory, the American Museum of Natural History (AMNH), NASA's Goddard Institute for Space Studies (GISS), the Earth Institute at Columbia (EI), and several departments within the Fu Foundation School of Engineering and Applied Sciences afford opportunities for students to participate in a wide variety of research programs.
-Summer employment, research and additional educational opportunities are available at Lamont, AMNH, and GISS.
+The department has close affiliations with the Lamont-Doherty Earth Observatory, the American Museum of Natural History (AMNH), NASA's Goddard Institute for Space Studies (GISS), the Earth Institute at Columbia (EI), departments such as Ecology, Evolution, and Environmental Biology, as well as departments within the Fu Foundation School of Engineering and Applied Sciences.
+These relationships provide opportunities for students to participate in a wide variety of research programs.
+Summer employment, research, and additional educational opportunities are available at Lamont, AMNH, and GISS.
 The department encourages majors to become involved in a research project by their junior year.
 The department has facilities in Schermerhorn Hall on Columbia's main campus in Morningside Heights, Manhattan, and on the Lamont campus, located about 15 miles north of Morningside in Palisades, NY.
 The University provides regular shuttle bus service between the Morningside and Lamont campuses.